 Tap [File management] in the management settings to display the [File management] screen.
-Operations can be performed on the data saved to this product on the [File management] screen.
+Operations can be performed on the recorded data, image data, and configuration data saved to this product on the [File management] screen.

 8.4.1.1.
-Record
+Recording